 About activism

-To understand better what we mean with activism and why we are interested in it, we recommend you to read the following articles:
+To understand better what we mean by activism and why we are interested in it, we recommend you read the following articles:

 About demonstrations